abb-motors-and-generators/smart-sensor-api-client/README.md

     python use_cases/use_case_4_latest_asset_measurements.py
     ```

-3. To authenticate, enter your API key or your email address and password.
+4. To authenticate, enter your API key or your email address and password.
+The API Key can be requested by the users under your profile in the [ABB AbilityTM Smart Sensor Platform](https://smartsensor.abb.com).
+Go to API Keys and select the function “add new”.
+You will receive the API Key via email from the e-mail address noreply@smartsensor.abb.com.

-4. The sample program will display your assets in your Smart Sensor organization and their latest sensor measurements.
+5. The sample program will display your assets in your Smart Sensor organization and their latest sensor measurements.
 You can check the measurements against those you see in the [ABB AbilityTM Smart Sensor Platform](https://smartsensor.abb.com).

-5. Finally, you can look at the [source code](use_cases/use_cases_4_latest_asset_measurements.py) and [SmartSensorClient](smart_sensor_client/smart_sensor_client.py) to see how it uses the Cloud Interface and how you can adapt it for your integration project.
+6. Finally, you can look at the [source code](use_cases/use_cases_4_latest_asset_measurements.py) and [SmartSensorClient](smart_sensor_client/smart_sensor_client.py) to see how it uses the Cloud Interface and how you can adapt it for your integration project.

 ## Use Cases